pacroy/gh-common-workflows/README.md

 # Common GitHub Actions Workflows

-This repository contains GitHub Actions workflows boilerplate that you want to run in other repositories.
-The benefit of this is we save time by maintaining the workflow YAMLs in only one place and they will be synced to target repositories you want.
+This repository contains GitHub Actions workflows boilerplate that you want to keep in sync in other repositories.
+This saves your time by making changes to the workflow YAMLs in one place without doing it in each repository one by one.

-This works by setting up the [Sync Files workflow](.github/workflows/sync.yml) in your target repositories and it will automatically sync files or folders that you want.
-The workflow will overwrite only files that exist in the source repositories and leave other files untouched so you can still have custom workflows or configurations in yout target repositories.
+This works by creating a new GitHub Actions workflow in your target repositories and it will automatically sync files or folders from this repository.
+The workflow can be customized so it only overwrites or deletes specific files and folders.

 ```mermaid
   graph LR;